kovidgoyal/calibre/manual/function_mode.rst

         section_number = '%d. ' % number
         return match.group(1) + section_number + match.group(2)

+    # Ensure that when running over multiple files, the files are processed
+    # in the order in which they appear in the book
+    replace.file_order = 'spine'

 Use it with the find expression::

     (?s)(<h2[^<>]*>)(.+?</h2>)

 Place the cursor at the top of the file and click :guilabel:`Replace all`.

 This function uses another of the useful extra arguments to ``replace()``: the ``number`` argument.
 When doing a :guilabel:`Replace All` number is automatically incremented for every successive match.

+Another new feature is the use of ``replace.file_order`` -- setting that to ``'spine'`` means that if this search is run on multiple HTML files, the files are processed in the order in which they appear in the book.

 Auto create a Table of Contents